aku11i/kimochii-pointer/README.md

 ## Create a custom shape

-`ShapeFactory` is usefull function type to create a custom shape.

-Below is an example of custom shape that change pointer color to pink.
+Below is an example of a custom shape that changes pointer color to pink.

 ```typescript
 import { ShapeFactory } from "kimochii-pointer";